FC Ryazan (2010)

 FC Ryazan (ФК "Рязань"), formerly FC Zvezda Ryazan or FC Star Ryazan, is an association football club from Ryazan, Russia, founded in 2010 after the previous FC Ryazan was dissolved.
-It plays in the Russian Second Division.
+It plays in the fourth-tier Russian Second League Division B.

 The team was originally named FC Zvezda Ryazan, but was renamed to FC Ryazan before the 2014–15 season.

 Current squad

-As of 21 February 2023, according to the Second League website.
+As of 11 September 2025, according to the Second League website.